Hendriela/datajoint_wahl/README.md

 ## Access the MySQL database

 To access the MySQL database directly (for maintenance, user creation etc.), type: <code>mysql -h 127.0.0.1 -u YourAccountName -p</code> and enter your password.
-Then the <code>mysql><\code> prompt should appear and you can start using MySQL commands to interact with the database.
+Then the <code>mysql></code> prompt should appear and you can start using MySQL commands to interact with the database.

 Consult the <a href="https://docs.datajoint.io/matlab/v3.4/admin/3-accounts.html">DataJoint Documentation</a> for creating new users and granting privileges.